-of applied research; and how to become critical consumers of research that is published in the literature.
+social work planned change process.
+Students will learn: the importance of the scientific method as it relates to the competency of critical thinking; the importance of formulating research questions that are consistent with the values of the profession; the importance of applied research; and how to become critical consumers of research that is published in the literature.
 Ultimately, this course helps students realize that social work practice is inextricably linked with the research enterprise.
 Students will learn about quantitative and qualitative research, and will understand the empirical paradigm and positivism for quantitative research.
 The postmodern conceptualization will be taught to students to understand alternative research methods.
-Students will also understand the importance of grounded theory in the research process.
+Students will also understand the importance o grounded theory in the research process.